FC Rubin Kazan: Cups successes (2009–2012)

-2012-2022
+2012–2022

 On 18 October 2018, the club was banned by UEFA for one year from participating in European competition due to FFP violations.
 The club did not qualify for either the 2019–20 season or 2020–21 season of the Champions League or Europa League and therefore, the ban expired.
 On 19 December 2019, Leonid Viktorovich Slutsky became head coach of Rubin.

 Rubin finished the 2020–21 Russian Premier League season in 4th place.
 It qualified for European competition (UEFA Europa Conference League) for the first time since the 2015–16 season.

 As all Russian teams, Rubin was suspended from the European Club Association in 2022, with the Russian invasion of Ukraine cited as the reason.

-Relegation (2022-present)
+Relegation and promotion (2022–present)

 Rubin was relegated back to the second tier after losing on the last day of the 2021–22 Russian Premier League season to FC Ufa.
 On 15 November 2022, Leonid Viktorovich Slutsky retired as head coach on his own will.

+On 20 May 2023, Rubin secured promotion back to the Russian Premier League for the 2023–24 season.